OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/odbcinsert-on-a-linked-table-table-failederror-3155.md

 - The insertion would have caused a rule violation.

-- The ODBC database is read-only, or you do not have permission to insert data in that database.
+- The ODBC database is read-only, or you don't have permission to insert data in that database.
 Resolve the read-only condition, or see your system administrator or the person who created the database to obtain the necessary permissions.

 - The ODBC database is on a network drive, and you are not connected to the network.
 Make sure the network is available, and then try the operation again.